mickey-sunshine/online_document/docs/source/manual/file_formats/arch_template_file.rst

   - ``synthesis``: Script to generate golden bitstream for a benchmark
   - ``sweep_k``: Script to sweep various number of LUT size for a pre-arch analysis
+  - ``rewrite``: Script to rewrite post-synth Verilog in plain format, for bus group generation.

 Netlist Makeup
 --------------